ChristianD37/statsforcatscoderepository/README.md

 A graduate level project created for STAT 208, Spring 2022

-Full Report can be found in the statsforcats.pdf file.
+The full report can be found in the statsforcats.pdf file.
 Code chunks are included in the Rmd file.

-The original;  data set can be found at: https://www.kaggle.com/competitions/shelter-animal-outcomes/data
+The original data set can be found at: https://www.kaggle.com/competitions/shelter-animal-outcomes/data

 ## Motivation